cshaffer/cshaffer.github.io/_posts/2015-01-31-read-more-better.md

 people read books, and they all have opinions they're willing to share.

 In fact, as is the case most of the time, a fellow developer already had the same idea already and did all the work for me.
+The best part is, he wrote it in Rails (high five!).

 At [thegreatestbooks.org][greatest-books] you can find a list that combines hundreds of "greatest books ever" lists.
 To me, this is the best way to